open-gitops/documents/PRINCIPLES.md

 ## Principles

-1. **The principle of declarative desired state**
+1. **The system's desired state is described declaratively**

     A system managed by GitOps must have its _Desired State_ expressed declaratively as data in a format writable and readable by both humans and machines.

-2. **The principle of immutable desired state versions**
+2. **State declarations are stored as immutable versions**

     _Desired State_ is stored in a way that supports versioning, immutability of versions, and retains a complete version history.

-3. **The principle of continuous state reconciliation**
+3. **State reconciliation is automated and continuous**

-    Software agents continuously, and automatically, compare a system's _Actual State_ to its _Desired State_.
+    Software agents continuously, and automatically, compare a system's state to its _Desired State_.
     If the actual and desired states differ for any reason, automated actions to reconcile them are initiated.

-4. **The principle of operations through declaration**
+4. **Intentional change happens only through changing state declarations**

-    The only mechanism through which the system is intentionally operated on is through these principles.
+    The only mechanism through which the system is intentionally changed is through new versions of the _Desired State_.

 ## Notes